nestordemeure/letMeNERSCthatForYou/README.md

 - clone the repo
 - get an openai API key
-- get the dependency in your environement (openai, tiktoken, faiss-cpu, sentence_transformers, rich)
+- get the dependency in your environement (openai, tiktoken, faiss-cpu, sentence_transformers, rich, fschat)
 - clone the [NERSC doc repository](https://gitlab.com/NERSC/nersc.gitlab.io/-/tree/main/docs) into a folder

 ## Usage